 An initiative of the Global Shapers Karachi and youth volunteers from Balochistan

 The dramatic rise of COVID-19 has disrupted lives across the world and Pakistan is no exception.
 UNDP ranks Pakistan at 152 out of 189 countries in the Human Development Index, making its population one of the more vulnerable in terms of coping with the crisis.
-We are witnessing job losses, loss of daily wages, paucity of medical care affordability among others.
+We are witnessing job losses, loss of daily wages, and paucity of medical care affordability among others.
 These factors put people at the bottom of the pyramid most vulnerable.

 Why Balochistan?
 While this holds true for majority of Pakistan’s 200 million population, there are still some segments of this population who are the most vulnerable even within this strata.
 Balochistan is the South-Western province of Pakistan which covers almost half of Pakistan’s land area bordering Iran and Afghanistan.
-According to the UNDP's latest report on Balochistan, 71% of the people live in multidimential poverty.
+According to the UNDP's latest report on Balochistan, 71% of the people live in multidimensional poverty.
 This implies that every 7 in 10 families in Balochistan is currently living in poverty.
 Similarly, the National Human Development Report, it ranks 31 out of 32 districts of Balochistan amongst the worst areas in terms of access to education, healthy life and standard of living.
 Making the matters worse, the province has a rigid terrain which makes it difficult for aid organizations go into the far flung villages and settlements.

 A youth response system, Balochistan Youth Against Corona (BYAC) was formed by Karachi Hub curator Mr. Sikander Bizenjo along with Ms Banari.
-The group has so far mobilized and trained over 130 volunteers and community champions and with their help have served monthly rations to over 2400+ needy and deserving families in over 39 towns of Balochistan and aim to continue serving.
+The group has so far mobilized and trained over 130 volunteers and community champions and with their help have served monthly rations to over 12800+ needy and deserving people in over 42 villages of Balochistan and aim to continue serving.
 In addition, protective gears are also provided to doctors and other frontline workers.
 Personal Protective Equipment (PPE) = 852; Face Masks = 4056; Face shields = 2556; Hand sanitizers/Soaps= 14200.